Photograph by David John Attyah

 In 2013, I launched my own production company, Leap in the Dark Productions.
 The inaugural production, The Hat, was an original, semi-autobiographical play with dance and music.
 The Hat premiered as a duet with renowned New York City jazz trombonist David Gibson, at the New York International Fringe Festival in 2013.
 It was re-imagined as a solo project entitled, The Women of The Hat at Alva's Showroom, Hollywood Fringe Festival, Los Angeles Women’s Theater Festival, and at The Rag Factory in London in 2017.

-This dance (aka: Persephone's Descent ) was an early study for Sorry..
+"Melissa's Dream" (aka: Persephone's Descent ) was an early study for Sorry..
 Composed during the pandemic, it captures the confinement, restlessness, and ennui of 2020, and contrasts it with Persephone's sense of freedom when she's on Earth.
+Adam Cohen original composition: Galactic Layers.

 Melissa R. Randel - Choreographer, Dancer